pubgeo/core3d-metrics/README.md

 # JHU/APL pubgeo
-JHU/APL is working to help advance the state of the art in geospatial computer vision by developing public benchmark data sets and open source software.
-For more information on this and other efforts, please visit [JHU/APL](http://www.jhuapl.edu/pubgeo.html).
+Open source software and public data for geospatial computer vision.
+For more information, please visit [JHU/APL](https://www.jhuapl.edu/pubgeo/).

 ## core3d-metrics
  JHU/APL is supporting the IARPA CORE3D program by providing independent test and evaluation of the performer team solutions for building 3D models based on satellite images and other sources.
 This is a repository for the metrics being developed to support the program.
 Performer teams are working with JHU/APL to improve the metrics software and contribute additional metrics that may be used for the program.